 Princeton Admissions – SAT, GPA, and Class Rank

-- The percentage of members of the class whose parents went to Princeton (legacies) rose from 11% to 14% for the Class of 2023.
+- The percentage of members of the class whose parents went to Princeton (legacies) has been around 10% in recent years.

 How to stand out on my Princeton application

-Princeton is looking for young people who are among the best, or, have the potential to be among the very best at something in the world.
-They also place a great emphasis on diversity across ethic and socioeconomic lines.
+In effect, Princeton is looking for young people who are among the best, or, have the potential to be among the very best at something in the world.
+They also place a great emphasis on diversity across ethnic and socioeconomic lines.
 In their own words, the admissions staff is seeking a “variety of talents, personal qualities, experiences and points of view in each incoming class.
-There are some qualities we hope all Princeton students share: integrity, a deep interest in learning and a devotion to both academic and non-academic pursuits.
+There are some qualities we hope all Princeton students share: integrity, a deep interest in learning, and a devotion to both academic and non-academic pursuits.
 Many students also bring distinctive academic and extracurricular talents and achievements.”

 Just look at the list of notable Tiger alumni and you’ll get a sense of what the university is looking for: the next generation of politicians (Ralph Nadar, Woodrow Wilson—a subject of current controversy on campus), award-winning writers (Michael Lewis, Jennifer Weiner) entrepreneurs (Jeff Bezos, Steve Forbes) actors/actresses/filmmakers (Jimmy Stewart, Ethan Cohen, Brooke Shields) whose contributions greatly influence the world in which we live.

 Additionally, recruited athletes enjoy a huge edge.
 This is because Princeton takes great pride in their 38 NCAA Division I sports teams and athletes comprise 20% of the student body.

 For advice about how to stand out on the extracurricular front, check out our previous blog entitled How Many Extracurricular Activities Do I Need for College?

 How Princeton Rates Applicants